Frequently Asked Questions

 https://en.wikipedia.org/wiki/Beat_(music)#On-beat_and_off-beat

-You can either use the metronome in the Generator settings menu to get it right or you can try a beat detection website, such as https://www.conversion-tool.com/bpmdetector/ or https://getsongbpm.com/tools/audio.
+You can do this by using the metronome by clicking the “preview” button in the SONG tab of the Generator adjustment menu to get it right or you can try a beat detection website, such as https://www.conversion-tool.com/bpmdetector/ or https://getsongbpm.com/tools/audio.

 PowerBeatsVR saves song layouts in a .json file with the file name being the same as the original music file it was created for, for example “Duran Duran – Ordinary World.json”.
 These files are located in a specific folder depending on the platform you are playing on, and can be used for sharing maps with others.